viperfx07/boilerplatev-bootstrap/README.md

 Now you can run the following gulp tasks:

-- `gulp serve` for previewing your site/app on a development server.
-- `gulp serve --production` for previewing a production version of your site/app.
 - `gulp` for testing and building a development version of your site.
 - `gulp --production` same as `gulp` but builds a production version of your site.
 - `gulp test` for linting your scripts and running unit tests.